 - Allow to cool on a wire rack then fill with cannoli filling and decorate as desired (with melted chocolate on edges, chopped pistachios, mini chocolate chips or dust tops with powdered sugar).

 - Whip the ricotta with a hand or a stand mixer, about 2-3 minutes.
 Sift the powdered sugar into the ricotta.
 Gently fold in the powdered sugar with a wooden spoon or spatula until smooth and combined.
 Then, fold in chocolate chips (if using).

-- Transfer filling into a piping bag fitted with a large round tip.
+- Transfer the filling into a piping bag fitted with a large round tip.
 Pipe filling into cooled cannoli shells.
-You can also use a spoon or a sandwich bag and cut off the tip.
+You can also cut off the tip with a spoon or a sandwich bag.